Battle of the beers called off

 Lidl took the position that the marks are conceptually different.
 In the Dutch language KORNUIT means “friend” whereas KORDAAT means “determined”.
 Lidl was of the view that these conceptual differences between the marks counteracted the limited visual and phonetic similarities.

 Grolsch countered this argument by pointing out that the words KORNUIT and KORDAAT are of an archaic nature and are not commonly used in the Dutch language anymore.
 Because of this, the majority of the Dutch consumers would not know the meaning of these words.
-As Lidl did not submit any evidence, for example the results of a market survey that might establish that the average consumer still knows the meaning of these words, the Court held in the interim injunction proceedings that no comparison can be made with regard to the conceptual similarity between the marks.
-The Court seems to take a similar view to the later decision of the CJEU in the Equivalenza case, in which it was held that, for conceptual neutralization to take place in the comparison of the marks, the party invoking this argument, should provide proof attesting to same.
+As Lidl did not submit any evidence, for example the results of a market survey that might establish that the average consumer still knows the meaning of these words, the Court held that in the interim injunction proceedings that no comparison can be made with regard to the conceptual similarity between the marks.
+The Court seems to take a similar view of the later decision of the CJEU in the Equivalenza case, in which it was held that, for conceptual neutralization to take place in the comparison of the marks, the party invoking this argument, should provide proof attesting to same.

 With respect to the phonetic similarity of the marks, the Court pointed out that in both marks the emphasis is on the second syllable and that the sounds of these syllables, namely “NUIT” versus “DAAT”, are very different.
 The Court held that the overall phonetic similarity is low, as the sounds of the syllables that are emphasized play a predominant role in the comparison.